Authors: Jo Huang, Anthony D. Hitchins (retired), Tony T. Tran (retired), and James E. McCarron (retired)

 (Tip: To facilitate quick absorption of the inoculum, dry the MLA plates 48 h at 30°C before use.)

 Count the colonies from each aerobic plate containing 0.1 ml of the 10-1 to 10-3 dilutions and record the numbers.
 For each set of plates with a total of 1 ml of 10-1 dilution, add the number of colonies and record it and do the same for the duplicate set of plates.
 Calculate and report aerobic plate counts by following the instructions in BAM Chapter 3.
 Aerobic Plate Count, Sections C and D of the Conventional Plate Count Method.
 Report results as APC/g (ml).
-If no colonies are obtained on MLA, report the APC as < 10="" cfu/g="">
+If no colonies are obtained on MLA, report the APC as <10 CFU/g (mL).

-Enrichment step: Incubate the remaining 10-1, 10-2, and 10-3 dilutions in MLB at 30 ± 2°C for up to 7 days to detect the presence of high-virulence microbial pathogens.
-Examine the MLB enrichments daily for growth.
-After 7 days of incubation, or when growth is suspected, subculture all enrichments onto both MLA and MacConkey agar plates.
-Incubate the plates 48 h at 30 ± 2°C.
+Enrichment step: Incubate the remaining 10-1, 10-2, and 10-3 dilutions in MLB at 30 ± 2°C and examine the MLB enrichments daily for growth.
+Incubate the enrichments 7 days or shorter if suspected growth is observed.
+Subculture all enrichments onto both MLA and MacConkey agar plates and incubate the plates 48 h at 30 ± 2°C.

 2. Fungi, yeast, and mold plant count (YMPC).

-Follow plating instructions in H-1 for APC to determine the number of fungi by using either malt extract agar (MEA) or potato dextrose agar (PDA), both containing 40 ppm chlortetracycline.
+Follow instructions in H-1 for APC to determine the number of fungi by plating on either malt extract agar (MEA) or potato dextrose agar (PDA), each containing 40 ppm chlortetracycline.

 (Note: the following plate count instructions are based on BAM Chapter 18, Enumeration of Yeasts and Molds in Food-Dilution Plating Technique.)
 Count colonies after 5 days of incubation.
 If there is no growth after 5 days, re-incubate for another 48 h.
-Do not count colonies before the end of the incubation period because handling of the plates could result in secondary growth from dislodged spores, making final counts invalid.
+Do not remove plates to count colonies before the end of the incubation period because handling of the plates could result in secondary growth from dislodged spores, making final counts invalid.
 Count colonies on the plates and calculate their numbers as instructed in section H-1, except that the suggested count range is 10-150 colonies.
 Report as count/g (ml) for yeast and for mold, respectively.
-If plates from all dilutions have no colonies, report YMPC as < 10="" cfu/g="">
+If plates from all dilutions have no colonies, report YMPC as <10 CFU/g (mL).

 OPTIONAL: For fungal enrichments, dilute the prepared sample decimally in Sabouraud's dextrose broth and incubate as described above for MLB dilutions.
 If growth occurs, streak on Sabouraud's dextrose agar, MEA, or PDA.
-Both MEA and PDA agars should contain 40 ppm chlortetracycline.
+The MEA and PDA agars should both contain 40 ppm chlortetracycline.